XuewenWangUGA/USAT/README.md

  or

- mehotd 2: to run in command terminal, just type the following command and press the "enter" key
+ mehotd 2: to run through a command terminal; just type the following command and press the "enter" key

 `java -jar USAT.jar`